What is the Unthinkable Approach to Hiring? In this article, I will show you how my approach works to hiring employees to fit your company culture.

 Typically, it is not a norm for a company to monitor whether their practice toward hiring leads to good employees.
 The culture is more focused on filling seats, a quantity over quality attitude.
 That’s why it’s no surprise that hiring is the number one concern for CEOs in the United States.

 The average time required to hire a new employee is around 20 days, with some positions taking longer.
 The next problem is that there is no guarantee that the candidate will remain employed.
 According to the American Management Association, 46 percent of new hires will fail within the first 18 months on the job.
-And the reason they will fail is not a lack of skills but instead a lack of attitude.
+The reason they will fail is not a lack of skills but instead a lack of attitude.

 Benefits of hiring for culture